-Marginal Revenue is the revenue that is gained from the trade of an additional unit.
-It is a revenue that a company can generate with each additional unit sold; there is a marginal cost attached to it which is to be accounted for.
+Marginal Revenue is the revenue that is gained from the sale of an additional unit.
+It is the revenue that a company can generate for each additional unit sold; there is a marginal cost attached to it, which must be accounted for.

 In the image above, you can see three curves: Marginal Revenue, Average Revenue or Demand, and Marginal Cost.

 For example, Mr. A sells 50 packets of homemade chips every day and he incurs some cost to sell and produce them.
 He determined the price of each packet to be $5, adding all the cost and his profit, where his profit is $1.50 per packet.
 Now, Mr. A produced 55 packets one day by mistake and took all of them to the market.
 With no surprise, he was able to sell all 55 packets for $5 each.
 He made his usual $250 by selling 50 packets.